Beyond Numbers: Why Arts Education Outshines STEM in Developing Critical Thinkers - Part 1

 Arts Education: A Gateway to Diverse Perspectives

-One of the most significant advantages of the arts education provided at Duke Ellington School of the Arts is its inherent ability to expose students to diverse perspectives and ways of thinking.
+One of the most significant advantages of arts education is its inherent ability to expose students to diverse perspectives and ways of thinking.
 Through literature, visual arts, music, theater, and dance, students encounter different cultures, historical periods, and philosophical ideas.
 This exposure broadens their understanding of the world and encourages them to think critically about their own beliefs and assumptions.

 For example, analyzing a piece of literature for theater and English requires students to delve into character motivations, plot structures, and underlying themes.
 They must consider the author's intentions, the historical context, and the societal impact of the work.
 This process involves critical analysis, empathy, and the ability to see the world from multiple viewpoints—all crucial components of critical thinking.